Developed by Pablo Barniol and Genaro Zavala

 - Peer-reviewed publication

 The multiple-choice questions on the TUV were developed based on student thinking about vectors collected using open-ended questions.
 Students’ responses to these questions were used to create the answer choices.
 This initial set of questions was reviewed by experts, tested with students and revised.
 Statistical analyses of reliability, difficulty and discrimination were conducted and reasonable values found.
 The TUV has been given to over 400 students at one institutions and results published in 2 peer-reviewed papers.
+There are several other peer-reviewed papers by the developers where they studied vector concepts.

 - P. Barniol and G. Zavala, Investigation of Students’ Preconceptions and Difficulties with the Vector Direction Concept at a Mexican University, presented at the Physics Education Research Conference 2009, Ann Arbor, Michigan, 2009.